Re:Zero − Starting Life in Another World: Lost in Memories

-Re:Zero − Starting Life in Another World: Lost in Memories was a mobile game developed by Sega.
+Re:Zero − Starting Life in Another World: Lost in Memories is a mobile game developed by Sega.
 Based on the novel series Re:Zero − Starting Life in Another World, it was the first official mobile game in the series.
 The game was a free-to-play game with microtransactions.

 The pre-registration of the game started on May 22, 2020.
 As of July 27, 2020, only a Japanese-language version of the game was announced.
 The game was launched on September 9, 2020 in Japan servers.
 The Korean servers of the game launched on July 30, 2021.

-However, the game was discontinued and terminated on May 12, 2023.
-Players now cannot play this game anymore, and can only request a refund.
+The game was discontinued on May 12, 2023.

 Plot

 Story

 The game features a story that is a retelling of the anime.
 It features branching paths that lead Subaru Natsuki to a different outcome of the story, turning into a "What if" scenario.
 In addition, the game includes a new original story that was not included in the anime and the project will be supervised by the series's author Tappei Nagatsuki.
 It features the original voice actors Yūsuke Kobayashi, Rie Takahashi, Inori Minase, Rie Murakawa, Yumi Uchiyama, and more, reprising their roles from the anime and the opening animation will be animated by White Fox.